MicrosoftDocs/customer-insights/ci-docs/data/data-unification-best-practices.md

 ## Fuzzy matching

 Use fuzzy matching to match strings that are close but aren’t exact because of typos or other small variations.
-Use fuzzy matching strategically as it slows down processing and can result in timeouts.
+Use fuzzy matching strategically as it's slower than exact matches.
 Make sure at least one exact match condition in any rule that has fuzzy conditions.

 Fuzzy matching isn't intended to capture name variations like Suzzie and Suzanne.
 These variations are better captured with the Normalization pattern **Type: Name** or the custom **Alias matching** where customers can enter their own list of name variations they want to consider as matches.